Jacorb90/Prestige-Tree/docs/!general-info.md

 - [Challenges](challenges.md): How to create challenges for a layer.
 - [Bars](bars.md): Display some information as a progress bar, gauge, or similar.
 They are highly customizable, and can be horizontal and vertical as well.
 - [Subtabs and Microtabs](subtabs-and-microtabs.md): Create subtabs for your tabs, as well as "microtab" components that you can put inside the tabs.
+                        You can even use them to embed a layer inside another layer!
 - [Achievements](milestones.md): How to create achievements for a layer (or for the whole game).
 - [Infoboxes](infoboxes.md): Boxes containing text that can be shown or hidden.